 Jefferson F. Calico [+–]

-In addition to describing this rich religious ideology, Being Viking sets the movement within the context of contemporary American culture.
-Scholars have recognized that new religions offer alternative solutions to social problems arising from modernity.
-Using this paradigm, Asatru can be approached as a movement that provides creative religious solutions to the tensions experienced by modern Americans.
-This study addresses several of those tensions including the socially isolating effects of modernity, women’s roles, epistemology, and human relationships with nature.
+In addition to describing its rich religious ideology, Being Viking sets the movement within the context of contemporary American culture.
+Scholars have recognized that new religions offer alternative solutions to the felt tensions of society.
+Using this paradigm, Asatru is seen as a movement that provides creative religious solutions to the tensions experienced by modern Americans.
+This study addresses several of those points, including the socially isolating effects of modernity, women’s roles, epistemology, and human relationships with nature.
 Asatru draws on ancient Norse ideas and practices to create new modes of living in the modern world that seek to create meaning and deepen the lived experience of its contemporary adherents.
-Asatru provides an opportunity to study a new religion in the process of transformation.
-Being Viking comes at an opportune time to provide an in-depth account of the religion as parts of the movement shift toward lower tension with American culture to find a more accepted place in the American religious milieu.
 Asatru is in the process of emerging as a viable and complex religion that achieves a degree of cultural continuity by reinvigorating certain American values.
-In this light, Asatru can be seen as a new American religion that incorporates and adapts important cultural values while at the same time challenging some scholarly assumptions about new religions.
+In this light, Asatru is a new American religion that incorporates and adapts important cultural values while at the same time challenging some scholarly assumptions about new religions.

 Table of Contents

 £22.95 / $29.95

 £75.00 / $100.00

 Religion FeedsThe humanistCulture on the Edge

 Equinox Religion appDownload the Equinox Religious Studies App for amazing discount offers, advance access to new books and journal issues, free downloads, free virtual issues, and free access to all reviews published by our 18 religious studies journals.